disruptive-technologies/python-client/docs/resources/eventhistory/eventhistory.rst

 - :ref:`list_events() <list_events>`

-All the fetched historic events are returned to the user as an instance of the :ref:`EventHistory <eventhistory_class>` class.
+All the fetched historic events are returned to the user in a list.

 API Methods
 ^^^^^^^^^^^